 Goodwill is tested for impairment at the reporting unit level.
 A reporting unit represents an operating segment or a component of an operating segment.
 Goodwill is tested for impairment by either performing a qualitative evaluation or a two-step quantitative test.
 The qualitative evaluation is an assessment of factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
 We may elect not to perform the qualitative assessment for some or all reporting units and perform a two-step quantitative impairment test.
 The estimate of the fair values of our reporting units are based on the best information available as of the date of the assessment.
 We generally use a blended analysis of the present value of discounted cash flows and the market valuation approach.
 The discounted cash flow model uses the present values of estimated future cash flows.
 Considerable management judgment is necessary to evaluate the impact of operating and external economic factors in estimating our future cash flows.
 The assumptions we use in our evaluations include projections of growth rates and profitability, our estimated working capital needs, as well as our weighted average cost of capital.
 The market valuation approach indicates the fair value of a reporting unit based on a comparison to comparable publicly traded firms in similar businesses.
 Estimates used in the market value approach include the identification of similar companies with comparable business factors.
-Changes value of the reporting unit exceeds fair value, goodwill is considered impaired.
+Changes in economic and operating conditions impacting the assumptions we made could result in additional goodwill impairment in future periods.
+If the carrying value of the reporting unit exceeds fair value, goodwill is considered impaired.
 The amount of the impairment is the difference between the carrying value of the goodwill and the "implied" fair value, which is calculated as if the reporting unit had just been acquired and accounted for as a business combination.